 Here are the steps involved to show how it works:

-- Enable anonymous access for Web application in Central Admin (Central Admin > Manage Web Applications > Authentication Providers) checking the checkbox:
+- Enable anonymous access for Web applications in Central Admin (Central Admin > Manage Web Applications > Authentication Providers) by checking the checkbox:

 - Grant sitewide rights to anonymous users in Library / List (if needed):

 - Before activating the Limited-access user permission lockdown mode feature, anonymous users can view and access any library or list on the site:

 - After activating the feature, as you will see, anonymous users cannot access any library or list which wasn’t explicitly set to allow anonymous access (and can view the site only).

 Questions?
 Check out our online documentation or Contact us.